smartgic/docker-mycroft/README.md

 ## Requirements

-Docker is of course required and `docker-compose` is a nice to have to simplify the whole process.
+Docker is of course required and `docker-compose` is a nice to have to simplify the whole process by using the `docker-compose.yml` files.

 **PulseAudio is a requirement and has to be up and running on the host to expose a socket and allow the containers to use microphone and speakers.**